Tired of job hunting? Create your own career with an online job.

 How do you spend your free time?
 That indicates activity you enjoy.
 It also indicates activity that can be monetized.

 Start by deciding what kind of business you want to build online.
+There are literally thousands of work from home business opportunities.
 Then scope out the competition to see how they do it.
 There are no secrets on the web.
 It’s all right there to inspire you in the design and marketing of your own business.

 There are other decisions to make early in the planning stages: